kiwi515/ogws_info/README.md

 # ogws_info
 Resources/information that I've gathered during my work with OGWS.

+If you are interested in the decompilation, or would like to contribute, feel free to check it out here: https://github.com/doldecomp/ogws

 ## Index
 - `RSPE_r1.dmap`: Symbol map (NTSC-U, v1.01) for use with the Dolphin emulator, to aid in debugging.
 Converted from the decompilation Ghidra project.
 Updated when I get the chance.